seangfrank0474/nightshift/README.md

 <p>
 NightShift is a little thing I felt like writing to see if I could do it.
 The NightShift project is an http 404 status C2 written in python3 using aiohttp.
 I am using json formating to send data back and forth.
 Also using a dga to generate new keys everday for encryption. currently run fine under Windows and Linux as pure python.
 I have not built any portable bin/exe yet.

 Side not if this is used outside of education there is a dga function that doubles as a key generator to encrypt the data traffic.
 This dga function uses a dictionary for month seeds.
 You will want to change those to change the encryption keys.
-This file
+The file where the DGA function resides is in nightshift_utility.py.

 </p>
 <dl>
   <dt><b>Was inspired by two other projects:</b></dt>